 Master how to set up your Apple Watch in five easy steps and you'll have your new device up and running in no time.
 An Apple Watch can help you stick to your fitness goals is a great investment for your future health.
 Plus, they're easy to set up—once you know how!

-If you've taken the plunge and invested in one of the best fitness trackers out there, it's time to learn exactly how to set it up, explore the features and make sure you're using it correctly to help you meet your health and fitness goals.
+If you've taken the plunge and invested in one of the best fitness trackers for women out there, it's time to learn exactly how to set it up, explore the features and make sure you're using it correctly to help you meet your health and fitness goals.
 Apple Watch is a popular fitness tracker first released by the brand in April 2015.
 It has undergone several updates since then and today users can choose between six Apple Watch models offering a wide selection of features.

 Knowing how to set up an Apple Watch when you first unbox your new gadget is key to getting the most out of your smartwatch.
 The good news is, it's a super-simple process and can be done in five steps.